Liang Qichao: Politician

 With the overthrow of the Qing dynasty, constitutional monarchy became an increasingly irrelevant topic.
 Liang merged his renamed Democratic Party with the Republicans to form the new Progressive Party.
 He was very critical of Sun Yatsen's attempts to undermine President Yuan Shikai.
 Though usually supportive of the government, he opposed the expulsion of the Nationalists from parliament.

 Liang's thought was influenced by the West, and he learned about the new political thought and regimes of the Western countries, and he learned these from the Japanese translation books, and he learned the Western thought through Meiji Japan to analyze the knowledge of the West.

 In 1915, he opposed Yuan's attempt to make himself emperor.
 He convinced his disciple Cai E, the military governor of Yunnan, to rebel.
 Progressive party branches agitated for the overthrow of Yuan and more provinces declared their independence.
 The revolutionary activity that he had frowned upon was utilized successfully.
 Besides Duan Qirui, Liang was the biggest advocate of entering World War I on the Allied side.
 He felt it would boost China's status and also ameliorate foreign debts.
 He condemned his mentor, Kang Youwei, for assisting in the failed attempt to restore the Qing in July 1917.
-After failing to turn Duan Qirui and Feng Guozhang into responsible statesmen, he gave up and left politics.